fene20/great-recipes/README.md

 -   #### Frequent User Goals

     1. As a Frequent User, I want to add my own recipes.
-        1. The user would already be comfortable with the website layout and can easily click Add Recipe Banner.
+        1. The user would already be comfortable with the website layout and can easily click the Add Recipe Banner.
         2. The Add recipe page contains instructions on how to successfully add a recipe.